A 2017 Performance Film with Police and Community Members Sharing Their Stories and Vision for the Future

 What are the stories that need to be heard?

-Walk in My Shoes is a film of the Theater of Witness performance created with and performed by 4 Philadelphia police and 3 community members.
+Walk in My Shoes is a film of the Theater of Witness performance created in 2017, performed by four Philadelphia police and three community members.
 The performance explores societal wounds and shares the performers’ stories and visions of the future.

 In this time of fear, turmoil and anger, Theater of Witness brings people together across divides of difference to bear witness to the beauty of meaningful engagement, cultivate empathy and truly listen to the stories of people we’ve never heard before.
 This is the time for a new story.
 One that taps into the spirit of love and connection between us all.